jjmarre/jjmarre.github.io/README.md

       { type:'mc', q:"Who BENEFITS most from UNEXPECTEDLY high inflation?", opts:["Lenders","Borrowers with fixed-rate loans","Savers in cash","Retirees on fixed pensions"], a:1, ex:"Borrowers pay back in dollars worth less than expected.
 Their real debt burden drops.
 The 1970s saw huge wealth transfers from mortgage lenders (banks) to borrowers (homeowners) for exactly this reason." }, { type:'tf', q:"The CPI perfectly captures changes in the cost of living.", a:false, ex:"The CPI has known biases: substitution bias, quality changes (an iPhone today vs 2007), new goods entering the basket.
 Some economists estimate CPI overstates true inflation by ~0.9%/year." }, { type:'short', q:"Explain in 2–3 sentences why hyperinflation almost always involves a desperate government and the printing press.", a:["print","money supply","tax","revenue","government","deficit","debt","spending"], ex:"Strong answers note: governments unable to raise taxes or borrow turn to printing money.
 This rapidly increases M, and per M̂+V̂=P̂+Ŷ, prices spike.
 Zimbabwe, Weimar Germany, Yugoslavia all followed this pattern.
 The inflation 'tax' lets the government extract real resources from money holders." }, { type:'mc', q:"Money illusion means:", opts:["People can detect counterfeit bills","People mistake nominal changes for real changes","Money has hidden value","Inflation is invisible"], a:1, ex:"If your wage rises 10% and all prices rise 10%, your real purchasing power is unchanged — but you may FEEL richer (and the higher movie ticket may feel like a real price increase).
-That cognitive bias is money illusion." }
+That cognitive bias is money illusion." }, { type:'short', q:"In 2–3 sentences, explain what 'neutrality of money' means and why it matters.", a:["long run","real","price","output","not change","monetary","neutral"], ex:"Strong answers: in the long run, changes in the money supply affect only nominal variables (prices), not real variables (output, employment, real wages).
+It matters because central banks can't permanently boost real GDP by printing money — long-run growth requires real factors.
+Short-run is different though." }, { type:'mc', q:"Per the quantity theory, what is the cause of sustained inflation?", opts:["Greedy corporations","Sustained money supply growth above real output growth","Government spending alone","Trade deficits"], a:1, ex:"Friedman's famous claim: 'Inflation is always and everywhere a monetary phenomenon.'
+Other things can cause one-time price changes, but SUSTAINED inflation requires sustained money growth above real growth." }, { type:'calc', q:"Money supply grows 12%, velocity is stable, real GDP grows 2%.
+What is inflation (%)?", a:10, tol:0.01, ex:"M̂ + V̂ = P̂ + Ŷ → 12 + 0 = P̂ + 2 → P̂ = 10%.
+Classic high-money-growth → high inflation pattern." }, { type:'tf', q:"In the long run, doubling the money supply will roughly double prices but leave real GDP unchanged.", a:true, ex:"Yes — that's the neutrality of money.
+Y stays at the Solow rate; P doubles to absorb the extra money.
+(Nominal GDP doubles, but only because P doubled.)" }, { type:'mc', q:"A gallon of gas was $1.25 in 1982 and $2.50 in 2006.
+The CPI doubled in that period (100 → 200).
+The REAL price of gas:", opts:["Doubled","Was unchanged","Halved","Tripled"], a:1, ex:"Real prices stripped of inflation: 1982 real price = $1.25.
+2006 real price (in 1982 dollars) = $2.50 × (100/200) = $1.25.
+Same!
+The nominal price doubled but only because all prices doubled." }, { type:'mc', q:"Volatile, unpredictable inflation is more harmful than steady predictable inflation because:", opts:["It's mathematically larger","Wage and loan contracts can't adjust properly, redistributing wealth arbitrarily","It always causes recession","Predictable inflation isn't really inflation"], a:1, ex:"If everyone knows inflation will be 4%, they can build it into wages and loan rates (Fisher Effect).
+When inflation surprises, contracts get broken, wealth gets shuffled randomly, lending breaks down.
+The unpredictability is the killer." }, { type:'short', q:"In 2–3 sentences, explain how inflation acts like a 'tax' that's hard to avoid.", a:["money","value","cash","under","mattress","government","print","real","extract"], ex:"Strong answers: when government prints money, the value of every existing dollar falls — including cash you're holding.
+Even money under the mattress loses purchasing power.
+Unlike income tax (you can hide cash), the inflation tax can't be escaped because it taxes the money itself." }, { type:'tf', q:"Velocity (V) usually changes much faster than the money supply (M).", a:false, ex:"Opposite — V is generally stable, changing only slowly with payment technology, banking habits.
+M can change rapidly with central bank action.
+That's why the quantity theory blames inflation on M, not V." }, { type:'calc', q:"You take out a loan at 12% nominal rate.
+Inflation turns out to be 4%.
+What's your real cost of borrowing (%)?", a:8, tol:0.1, ex:"Real ≈ Nominal − Inflation = 12 − 4 = 8%.
+You're effectively paying 8% in real purchasing power.
+(If inflation had been 12%, your real cost would be 0% — a free loan!)" }
     ],
-    topics: ["Inflation rate calc","CPI vs Deflator vs PPI","Quantity Theory MV=PY","Money illusion","Fisher Effect","Real vs Nominal interest","Inflation redistributes wealth","Hyperinflation"]
+    topics: ["Inflation rate calc","CPI vs Deflator vs PPI","Quantity Theory MV=PY","Money illusion","Fisher Effect","Real vs Nominal interest","Inflation redistributes wealth","Hyperinflation","Neutrality of money","Cause of inflation","Real prices","Inflation tax"]
   },

   /* ---------------- CHAPTER 32 ---------------- */